NETZPULSEN/fhp-startups/README.md

 If you are a student or alumni of FH Potsdam and have founded a company or startup, you are more than welcome to add your company, open job descriptions and your CV to this website.

-Please therefor clone the repository and stick to the following guidelines when editing code.
+Please therefore clone the repository and stick to the following guidelines when editing code.
 When finished please open a pull request and we take care about merging your content to the website.

+### Install and run a local copy

+* Clone the repository to your machine.
+* Install Jekyll.
+You find a detailed guide [here](https://jekyllrb.com/docs/installation/).
+* Run jekyll in the cloned folder with `jekyll serve`

 ### Add a Company